Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Method

 \subsection{VAEGAN}

-Our model is based upon VAEGAN \cite{larsen2015vaegan}, which takes advantage of both VAE \cite{kingma2013auto} \cite{rezende2014stochastic} and GAN \cite{goodfellow2014gan}.
+Our model is based upon VAEGAN (\cite{larsen2015vaegan}), which takes advantage of both VAE (\cite{kingma2013auto, rezende2014stochastic}) and GAN (\cite{goodfellow2014gan}).
 VAE contains two components: an encoder and a decoder.
 The former encodes a high-dimensional sample, $x$, into a low-dimensional latent representation, $z$.
 While the decoder takes as input the latent vector, $z$, and upsamples from the representation domain to the original data domain, $\tilde{x}$.
 The encoder and decoder are given as:

+where $q(z|x)$ denotes the distribution of latent vector $z$ given airfoil $x$ and $p(\tilde{x}|z)$ denotes the distribution of reconstructed airfoil $\tilde{x}$ given $z$.
 To regularize the encoder, VAE takes into consideration a prior distribution of the latent vector, $p(z)$.
 Here it is assumed that $z \sim \mathcal{N}(0,\mathbf{I})$, which follows an isotropic Gaussian distribution.
 The loss function for VAE to minimize is given by: with

 where $\mathcal{L}_{recon}$ measures how well the reconstructed data, $\tilde{x}$, is comparing to the original $x$ by the mean square error (MSE), and $\mathcal{L}_{prior}$ is the Kullback Leibler divergence (KL divergence), which measures the difference between encoded representation vectors and Gaussian distribution.